School Ethos & Values

 - Working collaboratively within a climate of continuous professional development.

 The school welcomes and encourages diversity and individuality, whilst emphasising the common commitment to moral values such as honesty, respect for others, compassion and justice.
-In partnership with parents and taking account every individual child's needs, we are committed to providing appropriate opportunities for the development of a child’s spiritual, moral, social and cultural values.

-It is a fundamental principle of our school, that all who are involved in the life of our school, both have the right to be respected as an individual and carry the responsibility to act in a considerate and respectful manner towards others.
+It is a fundamental principle of our school, that all who re involved in the life of our school, both have the right to be respected as an individual and carry the responsibility to act in a considerate and respectful manner towards others.
 We therefore expect that every child will take responsibility for his or her own behaviour.

+House points are awarded for positive behaviour, effort, success and wider achievement.
+Individual effort and progress is also celebrated at Assembly through the aware of certificates.
+House points are collected weekly and results are announced at Assembly.
 To enhance current positive behaviour strategies, Restorative Approaches (RA) are being used.
 This puts repairing harm done to relationships and people over and above the need for assigning blame and dispensing punishment.
 RA enables our school to reflect on existing effective practice and identify possible areas for development to continue to ensure a receptive, positive culture.